angrykoala/wendigo/README.md

 * The computed style doesn't contain display: none or visibility: hidden

 **text(selector, expected, msg)**
-Asserts that at least one element matching the given selector has the expected text.
+Asserts that at least one element matching the given selector has the expected string or regex.

 ```js
 await browser.assert.text("p", "My First Paragraph");